gorandalum/fluent-result/README.md

 #### `BooleanResult<E>`

-The BooleanResult-class may either have a non-null boolean success value, or have an non-null error value.
+The BooleanResult class may either be in success state and have a non-null boolean success value, or be in error state and have a non-null error value.

-##### Static factory methods:
+##### Static factory methods

 ###### `success(boolean value)`